madhavlab/wissap23.madhavlab.com/registration.md

 <br>

 ## Accomodation
-Accomodation during the winter school period (18 Dec - 21 Dec) shall be provided for registrered participants in the institute halls at nominal charges.
+Accomodation during the winter school period (18 Dec - 21 Dec) shall be provided for registrered participants in the institute halls (subject to availability) at nominal charges.
 For more details click on the button below.

 <a href="/accomodation" target="_blank" class="btn btn-primary custom-button">Accomodation</a>